 5 Unique Plumas County Museums

 Most people come to Plumas County to take advantage of its abundant opportunities for outdoor adventure.
-Lassen Volcanic Park, Lake Almanor, and flower and wildlife viewing remain the major tourist draw to the region.
-However, Plumas County also boasts some fascinating, one-of-a-kind museums for when you feel like returning to civilization.
-Add these to your Plumas County itinerary to complement your trip with a little history and culture.
-Here are five fun and unique Plumas County museums.
+Lassen Volcanic Park, Lake Almanor, and flower & wildlife viewing remain the major tourist draws to the region.
+However, Plumas County also boasts some fascinating, one-of-kind museums for when you feel like returning to civilization.
+Add these to your Plumas County itinerary to compliment your trip with a little history and culture.
+Here are 5 fun and unique Plumas County museums.

 1. Plumas County Museum

-Plumas County Museum is the place to go to learn more about the region’s history.
+Plumas County Museum is the place to go if you want to learn a bit more about the history of the region.
 It is a “living museum,” meaning it features a rotating series of exhibits, events, meetings, and functions in addition to its excellent permanent collection.
 In the museum’s Industrial Wing, you can learn about the history of railroads, gold mining, and the lumber industry.
 Elsewhere, you’ll find a variety of wonderful collections, including natural history specimens, baskets woven by Mountain Maidu Indians, vintage children’s toys, and more.
 In the Exhibit Yard outside, wander through a maze of well-preserved historical oddities, including a horse-drawn hearse, water wagon, logging equipment, a working blacksmith shop, a stamp mill, and a restored gold miner’s log cabin.
-The Plumas County Museum Association is open Tuesday through Saturday, 10 a.m. to 4 p.m.
-Call for Sunday hours or for special docent-led tours: 530-283-6320.
+Due to severe budget cuts the Plumas County Museum Association is open Tuesday through Saturday 10 a.m. to 4 p.m.
+Call for Sunday hours, or for special docent led tours: 530-283-6320.

 2. Western Pacific Railroad Museum

 The Western Pacific Railroad Museum is widely recognized as one of the finest railway museums in the United States.
 Established in 1983 by the Feather River Rail Society and housed in a former Western Pacific diesel shop, the museum preserves general railroad history, equipment, photos, artifacts, historical information, and more.
-In addition, visitors can climb an extensive collection of train cars and locomotives and even drive a locomotive themselves (reservations required).
-In the summer, you can take train rides in cabooses around an enamel balloon track.
-You can also take a festive train ride to a pumpkin patch to pick your pumpkins in October.
-The Railroad Museum is open seasonally (May to October) and costs $8 for adults and $4 for children.
+In addition, visitors have the chance to climb about an extensive collection of train cars and locomotives and can even drive a locomotive themselves (reservations required).
+During the summer months, you can take train rides in cabooses around a enamel balloon track.
+In October, you can also take a festive train ride to a pumpkin patch where you can pick out your own pumpkins.
+The Railroad Museum is open seasonally (April to October) and costs $8 for adults, $4 for children.
 Annual Railroad Days in August is a special time to visit Portola and the Railroad Museum.

 3. Chester-Lake Almanor Museum

 The St. Bernard Lodge is located 10 miles west of the small town of Chester.
-To learn more about your temporary home and the Lake Almanor basin, visit the Chester-Lake Almanor Museum.
+To learn more about your temporary home and the Lake Almanor basin, pay a visit to the Chester-Lake Almanor Museum.
 It features a photographic history of the Lake Almanor Basin from Native American and pioneer times, including dairy farming, logging, and tourism.
 It is also an excellent place to view more Maidu Indian basketry and artifacts.
-On the Collins Pine Park lawn down the road on Main Street lies “Dinky,” a compact century-old steam locomotive recently discovered at the bottom of nearby Butt Valley Reservoir during repairs to the dam.
+On the Collins Pine Co. lawn down the road on Main Street, lies “Dinky,” a compact century-old steam locomotive recently discovered at the bottom of nearby Butt Valley Reservoir during repairs to the dam.
 Admission to the Museum is free.

 4. Collins Pine Museum